Monthly Vegetable Gardening Tips

 Think about seeds

-Local nurseries carry a good selection of spring and summer vegetable seeds, but if you are looking for new or unusual vegetable varieties, or even the weird and wacky, catalogs will open up a whole universe of varieties to try.
+Local nurseries carry a good selection of spring and summer vegetable seeds, but if you are looking for new or unusual vegetable varieties, or even the weird and wacky, catalogs or online stores will open up a whole universe of varieties to try.

 When planning your garden, think about growing varieties that you cannot find at farmers markets or grocery stores.